 - Fiber-Optic: Regarded as the fastest type of high-speed internet, fiber uses cords infused with glass to provide speeds between 100-1000 Mbps.
 Fiber is widely available throughout Seattle.

 - Satellite: By using a dish on the roof or porch of a residence, a satellite connection is provided through data sent from the satellite to the dish.
 Speeds average around 10-25 Mbps, and satellite is available to 100 percent of residents.

 Different options may be available in different areas so it is best to contact the provider to see what is available in your area.

 How do I find the cheapest internet option in Seattle?

-Seattle has a total of 39 internet providers- 14 that provide residential service and 25 that provide business service.
-XFINITY from Comcast, Ziply Fiber and Wave Broadband provide some of the lowest priced plans that range in speeds from 6 Mbps to 50 Mbps.
+Seattle has a total of 38 internet providers- 13 that provide residential service and 25 that provide business service.
+Wave Broadband, Ziply Fiber and XFINITY from Comcast provide some of the lowest priced plans that range in speeds from 6 Mbps to 50 Mbps.

 Cheapest internet in Seattle

 - Wave Broadband—$19.95/mo. for up to 100 Mbps *

 - XFINITY from Comcast—$29.99/mo. for up to 50 Mbps *

 - HughesNet—$39.99/mo. for up to 25 Mbps *